 Introducing products with high levels of heavy metals to your home can not only expose your beloved cat to health risks but also your relatives and yourself.
 We recommend every pet parent to play it safe and ONLY buy US Grown catnip.

-In the world of self-reporting where sellers can easily make any unsubstantiated claims on their products without fearing repercussions, it is important to make sure claims such as: "organic" can be verified.
+In the world of self-reporting where sellers can easily make any unsubstantiated claims on their products without fearing repercussions, it's important to make sure claims such as "organic" can be verified.

-Additionally, we highly recommend that pet parents stay away from products that claim "USDA Certified Organic" status without clearly disclosing their certifying body.
+Additionally, beware of scammers!
+Believe it or not, there are many out there.
+We highly advise that pet parents stay away from products that claim "USDA Certified Organic" status without clearly disclosing the name of their certifying body.
 Products carrying the USDA certified seal are required to disclose the name of their certifying body somewhere on their product label.

 A statement such as "certified by PCO" should be visible on the product.
+Be skeptic of sellers that make it hard for buyers to identify who their certifying body is.
 Momma Knows Best ® Captivating Catnip is USDA Certified Organic by PCO.
-Products that claim USDA organic without disclosing this information are likely to be sold by unscrupulous sellers seeking to mislead pet parents.
-Likewise, products that claim organic product attributes without a third-party certification (such as the USDA) are likely to be everything but organic, beware!
+Products that claim USDA organic status without disclosing this information are likely to be everything but organic.
+Likewise, products that claim organic product attributes without a third-party certification (such as the USDA) are likely to be sold by unscrupulous sellers seeking to make a quick buck!

 You can reasonably assume this catnip is sourced from China.
 Wouldn’t you hope that the manufacturer would want to effortlessly display the country of origin if the catnip was grown in a country with high agricultural product standards?